 There are many makes of records and almost without exception a programme is fed through various variable tone controls during the making of the record in order to obtain the effect which the manufacturer considers desirable.
-It is therefore understandable that there will be considerable variation in tonal balance among the recordings offered to the public (this variation in balance is not to be confused with the recording characteristic.
-This latter is fully corrected by using the correct push button combinations as shown by the chart provided with QUAD control units).
+It is therefore understandable that there will be considerable variation in tonal balance among the recordings offered to the public.
+(This variation in balance is not to be confused with the recording characteristic, which is fully corrected in QUAD control units when the Disc pushbutton is pressed).